connect-group/terraform-aws-rds-finalsnapshot/examples/example-with-aurora/README.md

 Tidying Up
 ----------
-If you want to clean up after the database, you will need to `terraform destroy` and then manually remove the final snapshot and SSM Parameter using the web console or the AWS command line tool.
+If you want to clean up after the database, you will need to `terraform destroy` and then manually remove the final snapshot using the web console or the AWS command line tool.

 **Delete the snapshot**
 ```bash